Girella tricuspidata: Description

 Girella tricuspidata was first formally described as Boops tricuspidatus in 1824 by Jean René Constant Quoy & Joseph Paul Gaimard with the type locality given as "Shark Bay, Western Australia".

 G. tricuspidata has a moderately deep, compressed, oval-shaped body with a thin caudal peduncle, It has a small head which has a slightly convex forehead, and small eyes.
 The mouth is small and does not extend as far as the eye.
 The jaws have an outer row of overlapping, flattened, tricuspid teeth beside a wide band of teeth of similar shape but which are tiny.
-Much of the body is covered im moderately small ctenoid scales and there is an arched lateral line, made up of 48–51 pored scales, which is parallel to the dorsal profile.
+Much of the body is covered in moderately small ctenoid scales and there is an arched lateral line, made up of 48–51 pored scales, which is parallel to the dorsal profile.
 It has a continuous dorsal fin which has no demarcation between its spiny and rayed parts.
 The spiny part has 14–16 spines and is one and a half times to almost twice as long as the soft rayed part which contains 11–12 soft rays.
 The spines in the middle of the dorsal fin are the longest and are just a little bit shorter than the soft rays, which get shorter towards the tail.
 The anal fin is similar to the soft-rayed part of the dorsal fin, contains 3 spines and 11–12 soft rays and is situated opposite it.
 The caudal fin has 17 rays, is very large and broadly forked.
 The pectoral fins are small, with 16 rays the uppermost being the longest, and the pelvic fins are small, containing a spine and 5 rays.
 The maximum size recorded is a fork length of 71 cm, although total lengths around 35 cm are more normal.
 The maximum published weight is 4 kg.
 The colour and pattern of G. tricuspidata is dark greenish-grey dorsally and silvery grey on the flanks and ventrally and belly.
 There are around 11 thin dark vertical bars underneath the dorsal finwhich fade ventrally.
 The head and pectoral fins are sometimes yellowish in colour but the fins are usually the same colour as the part of the body they are nearest to.